-‘Love Island’ Star Georgia Steel Models At Least 6 Different Lingerie Sets In Sultry New Video
+'Love Island' Star Georgia Steel Stuns In Boux Avenue Lingerie Modeling Campaign

 The video was made in collaboration with intimates brand Boux Avenue for a fun Valentine's Day campaign.
 The title of the upload was "Love Me For Me," which Georgia claimed in her caption was all about "loving yourself" first and foremost.

 For the occasion, Georgia wore a number of lingerie sets along with bombshell curls that cascaded down past her shoulders.
 The first set was a pink semi-sheer lace bodysuit.
-It featured a low v-neckline that revealed the model’s collarbone and décolletage.
+It featured a low V-neckline that revealed the model's collarbone and décolletage.
 The lace pattern shifted between a traditional floral print and polka dots.

-Another ensemble was a two piece set in a lighter pink hue.
-The bra featured a demi-cup silhouette and had an underwire detail to offer support as the model danced around and posed throughout the clip.
-The hem extended slightly past her under-bust in a style that echoed bralette styles.
-Georgia paired the bra with a pair of matching panties as well as a garter belt that cinched around her waist and accentuated her hourglass figure.

 Other garments included a ruffled red bralette and undie combo as well as a light rose nightgown, though there were glimpses of other pieces throughout the clip.